GSD

 import Head from "next/head";

-import { signIn, signOut, useSession } from "next-auth/client";
+import { signIn, signOut, useSession } from "next-auth/react";

 export default function Home() {